taasnim/speech-act/README.md

 # speech-act

-This repository contains code of our journal [Computational Linguistics - Special Issue on Language in Social Media, Exploiting discourse and other contextual information] paper - Modeling Speech Acts in Asynchronous Conversations: A Neural-CRF Approach.
+This repository contains code of our journal [Computational Linguistics - Special Issue on Language in Social Media, Exploiting discourse and other contextual information] paper entitled **Modeling Speech Acts in Asynchronous Conversations: A Neural-CRF Approach**.

 Software Requirements
 ---------------------